 Adidas, and the second rule has the attribute

 colour and the value

 Black.
-The final product selection within the rule set are products with the
+The final selection within the rule set are products or variants with the

 colour set to

 Black from the the data set where the